-︎ Gia Rigoli is a filmmaker and producer with a primary focus on narrative features.
-At 22-years old, she produced her first feature film, Rock Steady Row, which world premiered at the 2018 Slamdance Film Festival where it took home the Narrative Grand Jury Prize and Audience Award for Best Narrative Film and was subsequently distributed by Gunpowder & Sky.
+︎ Gia Rigoli is a Mexican-American film producer currently based based in Los Angeles and Nogales, AZ.
+At 20 years old she produced her first feature film, Rock Steady Row, which world premiered at the Slamdance Film Festival where it took home the Narrative Grand Jury Prize and Audience Award for Best Narrative Film and was subsequently distributed by Gunpowder & Sky.
 Gia's other feature credits include Salton Sea and Birds Without Feathers which are distributed by Epoch Films and Synergetic Films, respectively.
 Her films have screened at over 50 festivals worldwide.
-She graduated with a BFA in Creative Producing from Chapman University where her senior thesis film, Pasajeros en Trance, was a Student Academy Award Finalist.
+Gia graduated with a BFA in Creative Producing from Chapman University where she was mentored by Michael Apted.
+Her senior thesis film, Pasajeros en Trance, was a Student Academy Award Finalist.

-Emiliana is currently working on two Venezuelan features - ‘La Causa’ (World Premiere, IDFA 2019 ) and ‘Patria y Muerte’, supported by Berlinale.
-In 2019, she worked at Participant Media while producing numerous short films with Film Independent’s Project Involve Program as well as branded content with Gucci, VICE, and Garage Magazine.
+Emiliana worked at Participant Media in their Documentary division and is a producer on two Venezuelan features - La Causa (World Premiere, IDFA 2019 ) and ‘Patria y Muerte’, supported by Berlinale.
+In 2019, she produced numerous short films with Film Independent’s Project Involve Program as well as branded content with Gucci, VICE, and Garage Magazine.
 She is heavily influenced by her roots and hopes to make ground-breaking independent cinema that does not follow dogmatic storytelling.

 ︎ Vero Kompalic is a Venezuelan filmmaker and painter currently based in Los Angeles.
 Raised between Southern Africa and South America, and with a degree from Chapman University in Film Studies and Post-Colonial and Revolutionary Studies, she focuses most of her scholarship work on postcolonial feminist discourse, with publications on the sexual transgression of Catherine Breillat’s work and the radical implications of the cinema of Mariana Rondon.
 She is currently finalizing a publication on the imminent New Wave of Venezuelan Cinema and the relationship between the politics of the current Venezuelan government and the last 20 years of Venezuelan films.